 How a Jumbo Home Loan Can Help You Supersize Your Home to Fit Your Growing Family

 Maybe you have a new baby on the way.
 Perhaps you adopted a child.
 It could be that you have an aging parent who will be moving in with you.
-There are plenty of reasons why your family may be growing.
+There are plenty of reasons why your household size may be growing.
 Whatever the impetus, when your family does grow, it’s nice if you can increase the size of your home too.

 What qualifies as a jumbo mortgage loan?
 Read on and we will explain.